cassponmal/cse15l-lab-reports/lab-report-3-week-6.md

 ## **scp Command Copying a File Using The Alias**
 ![Image](Screenshot16.png)
-To copy a file into my account using my alias I typed in this scp command:
+To copy a file into my account using my alias I typed the following scp command into the terminal:
 `scp labReportPart1.java ieng6:~/`

 <br />